-\begin{itemize} \item \textbf{Synthetic data set}.
-The simulated data set consisted of 25 classes, whose hierarchy is shown in Figure \ref{class_sim_settings}.
-There were 50,000 training samples and 10,000 testing samples.
-For each sample, we generated the true instance status as follows.
-The root probability $\bP(Y_{\text{root}} = 1)$ and the conditional probabilities $\bP(Y_i = 1 | \bdY_{pa(i)} = 1)$ were randomly generated from a uniform distribution, with the constraint that there had to be a minimum of 15 positive instances for any class in the training set (i.e., a minimum prevalence of $0.3\%$).
-Given the true instance status, the score $S$ was generated from status-specific distributions: data were generated from a Beta($\eta$, 3.5) distribution for the negative case and a Beta(3.5, $\eta$) distribution for the positive case.
-Here, we set $\eta$ to 2, 5.5 or 4 in descending order of the absolute mean difference between the two Beta distributions (i.e., $\vert 3.5-\eta\vert/\vert 3.5+\eta\vert$), corresponding to the high, medium, or low node quality, respectively.
-The quality of a node refers to the difficulty in distinguishing between the positives and the negatives.
+\begin{itemize} \item \textbf{Synthetic dataset}.
+The simulated dataset comprised 25 classes, with a hierarchy shown in Figure \ref{class_sim_settings}.
+There were 50,000 training objects and 10,000 testing objects.
+For each object, we generated the true class labels as follows: The positive case probability at root $\bP(Y_{\text{root}} = 1)$ and the conditional probabilities $\bP(Y_i = 1 | Y_{pa(i)} = 1)$ were randomly generated from a uniform distribution, subject to the constraint that there must be a minimum of 15 positive instances of any class in the training set (i.e., a minimum prevalence of $0.3\%$).
+Given the true class status, the score $S$ was generated from distributions specific to each class and status: data were generated from a Beta($\eta$, 3.5) distribution for the negative case and a Beta(3.5, $\eta$) distribution for the positive case.
+Here, we set $\eta$ to 2, 5.5, or 4 in descending order of the absolute mean difference between the two Beta distributions (i.e., $\vert 3.5-\eta\vert/\vert 3.5+\eta\vert$), which corresponds to the high, medium, or low classifier quality, respectively.
+The quality of classifier refers to the difficulty in distinguishing between the positives and the negatives.
 Specifics of the score generation mechanism are summarized in Table \ref{tbl:quality_nodes}.